strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 #### Dynamic Zone

-Dynamic Zone fields let you create a flexible space in which to compose content, based on a mixed list of components.
+Dynamic Zone fields create a flexible space in which to compose content, based on a mixed list of components.

-They accept a `components` array that follows this format: `<category>.<componentName>`.
+They accept a `components` array, where each component should be name following this format: `<category>.<componentName>`.

 ```json
 // ./api/[api-name]/content-types/article/schema.json